JackHeeley/App3Dev/BasicUniversalCppSupport/ReadMe.txt

 file_logger.hpp, file_logger.cpp
     A simple logger implementation using a filesystem file.

+gsl.hpp
+    Wrapper for Microsoft's Guidlines Support Library header gsl.h (suppression of warnings raised by imported header)

 spimpl.hpp
     Templates support for smart pointer to implementation paradigm using rule of zero.

 system_error.hpp, system_error.cpp
     These files provide a service to fetch the system error text in the default locale.

 utc_timestamp.hpp
     Timestamp support (used for logging purposes, and available for etc.)